factopolis/factopolis/content/claims/two-people-killed-during-obama-speech/_index.md

 ---
-title: Two People Were Killed During an Obama Speech
+title: Two people were killed during an Obama speech
 summary: There were no gun homicide victims in Chicago that day.
 checks:
   - checker: new-york-times